UlrikDaae/Ulrik-Daae/README.md

 ### ➕ What I'm working on now
-**Course:** I am working towards DataCamps Data Analyst Professional certification.
-Currently I am working through the R curriuclum, soon moving on to SQL.
+**Course:** I am working towards DataCamps Data Analyst Professional certification, currently with the R-curriculum.
+I'm also taking the SQL Basics for Data Science course by UC Davis in preparation for the SQL part of the DataCamp sertification.

-**Portfolio:** I am working with the R For Datascience's TidyTuesday datasets to get more practical data analysis experience, and to build a portfolio of analyses.
+**Portfolio:** I am working with the R For Datascience's TidyTuesday datasets to get more practical data analysis experience with R. _I'm working diligently to have some projects to showcase in the near future._

-**Skills** Entry-level Tableau vizualisations.
+**Skills:**
+* SQL: Creating functioning and effective SQL queries.
+* R: Data manipulation in the form of cleaning and preparing datasets for data analysis.